 - In a medium-sized bowl, whisk together buttermilk, egg, oil and honey.

-- Heat a large skillet or medium-high heat.
+- Heat a large skillet over medium-high heat.
 Add the bacon.

 - Cook until crisp.
 Remove and place on a paper towel.